CarlosFdez04/AICoach-LLM-Benchmark/README.md

 This benchmark allows researchers and students to:
 - Assess the **code generation quality** of LLMs on structured C++ problems.
-- Examine their **tutoring abilities**, i.e., how effectively they guide learners without directly revealing full solutions.
+- Examine their **coaching abilities**, i.e., how effectively they guide learners without directly revealing full solutions.
 - Compare different models under a unified evaluation pipeline using **Ollama** for local inference.

 ---